Best AEO Platforms 2026

 Which AEO platform is best for startups?

-Loudmink Starter at $99/mo offers the best value for startups: monitoring plus 8 articles per month plus human review at the lowest price point for an execution-capable platform.
+Loudmink Starter at $99/mo offers strong value for startups: monitoring plus 8 articles per month plus human review at a low price point for an execution-capable platform.
 Otterly at $29/mo is the cheapest monitoring option but requires a separate content workflow.
-AthenaHQ at $95/mo (annual billing) provides monitoring with 9 engines but no content creation.
+AthenaHQ at $295/mo provides monitoring across 9 models plus Shopify content publishing and, on Enterprise, ACE citation prediction.
 For startups, execution matters more than monitoring breadth because startups average only 6.6 mentions across AI search engines versus 16.8 for enterprise brands, and that gap closes through content volume, not dashboards.

-Updated for May 2026: Expanded from 7 platforms to 15.
+Updated for June 2026: Added GEO/AIO terminology context.
+Expanded from 7 platforms to 15.
 Added AIclicks, Peec AI, Semrush AIO, Writesonic tier detail, Yolando, AEO Engine, Evertune, Conductor, and Adobe LLM Optimizer.
 Updated pricing and engine counts across all platforms.
-Removed Gauge (domain parked, company status unknown).